-SRR: How long has The Cliff Divers been active for?
+SRR: How long has The Gnarly Ones been active for?

-SRR: Were the members in any band(s) during or after The Cliff Divers?
+SRR: Were the members in any band(s) after The Gnarly Ones?

-SRR: Where can we listen and follow The Cliff Divers?
+SRR: Where can we buy and follow The Gnarly Ones?

 SRR: Thank you very much guys for taking time to answer me today.